substrait-io/substrait/validator/tests/README.md

 appropriately.

-Just like the protobuf message structure, the embedded YAML data may have `@test` tags associated with it, so check instructions can also be attached to the extension files.
+Just like the protobuf message structure, the embedded YAML data may have `__test` tags associated with it, so check instructions can also be attached to the extension files.